pdgilbert/eg_stm_hal/README.md

 `stm32f3xx_hal` on a `Discovery kit STM32F303`, `stm32l1xx_hal` on a `STM32L100C Discovery`
 and  a `heltec-lora-node151`, `stm32f4xx_hal` on a `Nucleo-64 STM32F411`, a `blackpill` with MCU `stm32f401`,
 and a `blackpill` with MCU `stm32f411`.
+A board name starting with `none-` is an indication that I do not have hardware for an MCU that uses the hal, so cannot do the manual testing myself.
+(If you do run the examples on MCUs using these HALs, please report via [the repository issues](https://github.com/pdgilbert/eg_stm_hal/issues) and I will add notes.)
 In the table cells:
 green check marks and red X marks indicate that the CI of the example builds or fails.
 `runs` is an indication that a manual test on actual hardware has been done and it works correctly or as noted, and